zhaoqichang/ColdstartCPI/README.md

 Check [demo](/demo) for some demo data to play with:

-	+ Dataset：The demo data
++ Dataset：The demo data.

 + model.py: The model.

 + dataset.py

 + demo_train.py: The code of demo.

 ## Resources